utdata/rwdir/docs/70-group-dates.md

 ## Grouping by a date part on the fly

-Let's show how this might use this through an example question:
+Let's show how this might be useful through an example question:

 **Which performer has the most appearances on the chart in a given year?**